NBISweden/workshop-reproducible-research/docs/singularity.md

 Nevertheless, you are in the container, run `cat /etc/os-release` and compare the output to that on your host system.

 Exit the container using `exit`.
 Notice that the file `hello` exists outside the container (since the working directory was mounted).

+!!! tip
+    You can also use `singularity exec` to execute commands in a container.
+This can be useful e.g. when writing sbatch files for the slurm system.

 In order to actual contain our analysis as much as possible we can use the following: